 Getting the model right is fundamental to the success of implementing linked data principles and will require the right level of resource.

-NICE Content cannot be simply separated and loaded into model as it is.
+NICE Content cannot be simply separated and loaded into a formal model as it is.
 A level of re-authoring will be required.

-The level of structure required to make guidance executable is significantly more than just to support authoring and presentation enhancements.
-To improve interoperability is a layer in between.
+The level of structure required to make guidance ‘executable’ i.e. to enable fundamental integration within decision support tools, is significantly more than just to support authoring and presentation enhancements.

 Observations on Hypothesis 1: NICE can efficiently and effectively develop content that is structured and embedded with rich metadata

-A rudimentary method for writing/creating content into the graph database has successfully been created as part of the demonstrator, illustrating the potential to author content against specific ontologies and schemas
+A rudimentary method for writing/creating content into the graph database has successfully been created as part of the demonstrator, illustrating the potential to author content against specific ontologies and schemas.

-The Resource Description Framework (RDF) alone does not deliver full structured content.
-Some form of markdown or additional schema will be required to control the lower level structure within the content, for example bullets/steps in a process.
+The Resource Description Framework (RDF) and its serialisation alone does not deliver what we might consider as ‘fully structured’ content.
+It is common to use some form of markdown or XML schema to impose lower level structure on the content i.e. for tables, bullets/steps etc.

-No robust authoring tools exist that support both text editing and rdf structure, with the implication that the development of an authoring tool would be required.
+To the project teams knowledge no robust authoring tools exist that support both text editing and rdf structure, with the implication that the development or non-trivial configuration of an authoring tool would be required.

 Assigning terms and concepts to content during the authoring process is likely to be more efficient than retrospective tagging.
 However this was achieved retrospectively through use of the NLP tool Textrazor (observation 8.2) This tool or something similar could be used to identify concepts in text at the time of authoring.
-The demonstrator will illustrate how this might work.
+The demonstrator illustrates how this might work.

-In a real world environment, a process may be required to validate that annotation of the text is correct, depending on the subject matter knowledge of the author.
+The automatic identification of terms within a block of text, and the associations within existing published data sets shouldn’t be relied upon to be 100% accurate.
+However they appear accurate enough to drive suggestions that could then be verified by a subject matter expert or author.

-The ontology has modelled a number of relationships that are relevant to a “ recommendation” and in a full solution these would be suggested to the author at the time of creation of content to enable linkage of relevant content (e.g. evidence statements, discussion, studies).
+The ‘NICE ontology’ has modelled a number of relationships that are relevant to a recommendation and in a full solution these would be suggested to the author at the time of creation of content to enable linkage of relevant content (e.g. evidence statements, discussion, studies).
 The demonstrator does not show this, but by the end of the project, a mock-up will be developed to show how this might look.

 The demonstrator shows that it is possible to link to concepts in content to existing external datasets/vocabularies such as Freebase, MeSH and Drugbank.
 NICE will need to consult on which are the most appropriate external vocabularies to link to.
 (Observation 8.3)

-If internal NICE terms taken from the vocabulary pool, or something similar, are used to annotate content, these will themselves need to be modelled using the SKOS ontology for them to have meaning outside of NICE(Observation 8.4)
+If internal NICE terms taken from the existing NICE vocabulary pool, or something similar, are used to annotate content, these will themselves need to be modelled using the SKOS ontology for them to have formally defined meaning outside of NICE and support a move towards semantic interoperability of our content (Observation 8.4)

 Observations on Hypothesis 2: NICE can maintain information products that are embedded with rich metadata efficiently and effectively and understand the impact of changes in the evidence base on the NICE portfolio of information products, including the potential significance of impacts on published guidance.

-The scenario associated with this hypothesis has not specifically been developed for the demonstrator but the ontology has modelled relationships between quality standards/statements, guidelines, recommendations, evidence statements and studies and the dataset can be queried to show the impact of a particular study/studies throughout NICE
+The NICE ontology has successfully modelled relationships between quality standards/statements, guidelines, recommendations, evidence statements and studies and the dataset can be queried to show the impact of a particular study/studies on associated NICE content.